 Diligently investing every month without considering market performance removes any temptation to time the market.

 Trying to time the markets can be exciting, but it's also stressful.
 You don't know whether you're buying or selling at the right time, and you'll inevitably make a wrong decision at some point.
 Don't regret your decisions.
-Dollar-cost averaging takes the stress and potential regret out of investing, and brings peace of mind.
+Dollar-cost averaging takes away the stress and potential regret, and brings peace of mind.

 Best suited for long-term investing

 Consistent monthly investments are the best way to save for the long term.
 As your career progresses, you will likely increase your monthly income.
 Through DCA, you can easily increase your monthly contribution to adapt to new financial situations.

 There are several ways of investing through dollar-cost averaging in Belgium:

 Let's look at the pros and cons of each.

 You can use a broker to buy shares of funds every month, and in essence, successfully perform dollar-cost averaging.
 Unfortunately, this method can be costly for small investment amounts.
 It also doesn't take advantage of using all of your cash available, and it can be extremely tedious.

 Costly for small investment amounts

 There are two costs associated with DCA through a broker: